Doo Doo Doo Doo Doo (Heartbreaker): Background

 The .44 magnum cartridge had recently been made famous by the 1971 film Dirty Harry, in which Harry Callahan uses "the most powerful handgun in the world" to cleanse the streets of crime.
 The lyrics complement the music, which Rolling Stone magazine described as "urban R&B" for its funk influence and prominent clavinet part (played by Billy Preston).

 Recording

 "Doo Doo Doo Doo Doo (Heartbreaker)" was first recorded in November and December 1972 before being re-recorded early the following summer.
-Jim Horn arranged the song's horns and played sax together with Bobby Keys, and Chuck Findley played trumpet.
+Jim Horn arranged the song's horns and played sax together with Bobby Keys, and Jim Price played trumpet.
 Mick Taylor played the lead guitar part (which features a wah-wah pedal and a Leslie speaker), Richards played rhythm guitar and bass; Billy Preston played clavinet (also using a wah-wah during the choruses), and RMI Electra Piano.

 The song appeared on the American version of the compilation album Rewind (1971-1984).